Ahmedemad190/ivolve-ojt/Linux/Lab-3/README.md

-# confgiure dns to act as dns server
+# confgiure dns to act as DNS server